gitpushjoe/sharc/readme.md

 #### Sprites

 Then, you can create sprites and add them to the stage.
 Every stage has a root sprite that you can add children to, creating a tree of sprites.
-Here's an example of creating a red circle with a dotted brown outline:
+Here's an example of creating a red circle with a dotted pink outline:

 ~~~ts
 import { Ellipse } from 'sharc-js/Sprites'